asenarana/Glitch/README.md

 Rotates the door object on the y-axis in negative direction.
 It calls the SetStatus() function of the ControllerScript when the rotation is done.

+## Eye Script
+### public void OpenEyes();
+Changes the material of the eye objects in order to create the illusion of open eyes.

+### public void CloseEyes();
+Changes the material of the eye objects in order to create the illusion of closed eyes.

 # TODO
 ## main scripts